AtsukoCoffey/healthy-food-club/README.md

 ### Typography

 I selected "Poiret One" for the “Healthy Food Club” Logo from Google font API.
 It is attractive and has sharp features and it’s not too heavy.
-I was considering using "Quicksand" for the best readability, however our target users are young people and since it’s not a huge business website so a little bit unique font like "Josefin Sans" might appeal well to this unique community.
+For the site's basic font, I was considering using "Quicksand" for the best readability, however our target users are young people and since it’s not a huge business website so a little bit unique font like "Josefin Sans" might appeal well to this unique community.
 [TECHNOLOGY USED - Google Fonts](#tech)

 * "Poiret One"
 ![Typography Poiret One](assets/images/readme-img/typo-poiret1.png "Typography Poiret One")